Ailrk-sArchives/promise-by-need/README.md

 // `now state is true`
 ```

-There are many lazily evaluated promise library on github, and there implementatin are all sorta the same.
-This version combined some features between different libraries I find useful.
+There are many lazily evaluated promise libraries on github, and there implementation are all very similar.
+This library is just one of them but combined some features I feel useful together.